gajos112/Reverse-Engineering/Mallware pattern.md

 # Dynamic imports

 If the dll is imported dynamically,walking through the imports will not give you any idea about the dlls and functions it uses.
 In such a case, debug the application (if possible).
 Set a breakpoint on **kernel32.LoadLibraryA** / **kernel32.LoadLibraryW** or even the undocumented **ntdll.LdrLoadDll** and run the app.
 When the breakpoint is hit you immediately know which dll it is trying to import.
 Similarly setting a breakpoint on **GetProcAddress** will reveal the function the application wants to use.

+# Changes the protection on a memory region

+VirtualProtect - Changes the protection on a region of committed pages in the virtual address space of the calling process.

+BOOL VirtualProtect(

+  LPVOID lpAddress,

+  SIZE_T dwSize,

+  DWORD  flNewProtect,

+  PDWORD lpflOldProtect

+);

+- PAGE_EXECUTE_READWRITE
+0x40
+Enables execute, read-only, or read/write access to the committed region of pages.
+Windows Server 2003 and Windows XP: This attribute is not supported by the CreateFileMapping function until Windows XP with SP2 and Windows Server 2003 with SP1.